Rana-Pratap/django-projects/README.md

 # django-projects
- This repo contains different mini project I'm working on.
+ This repo contains different mini project that I'm currently working on.